YaqiangCao/seqFlow/README.md

-My pipelines for commonly processed NGS data, some were mixed with plot functions.
+My in-house pipelines for commonly processed NGS data, some were mixed with plot functions.
+Maybe not stable.